-- Question raised: What is Art? - Withhold judgement as we begin to climb the mountain. - This was voted by art experts as the most influential art work of the twentieth century.
-Why? - · Let me tell you a story. - In order to understand this artwork by Marcel Duchamp I would like you to imagine it is April 1917 and you are a director on the board of the American Society of Independent Artists in New York.
-It is in the middle of World War I in Europe and as a result many European artists have come to New York and you are planning to take over from Paris as the leading centre for modern art.
-To help achieve this you announced that artists could be certain that whatever they send would be hung.
-However, you have just been called to an emergency meeting as an artist called Richard Mutt has submitted this-a urinal turned 90 degrees with the title Fountain, signed 'R. Mutt, 1917' and mounted on a black pedestal.
-You now have to decide if it is a work of art.
+- My first step and the first question is 'What is art?'. - This urinal was voted by a poll of 500 art experts as the most influential art work of the twentieth century.
+Why? - Let me tell you a story. - In order to understand this artwork by Marcel Duchamp I would like you to imagine it is April 1917 and you are a director on the board of the American Society of Independent Artists in New York.
+It's in the middle of World War I in Europe and as a result many European artists have come to New York and you see the opportunity to overtake Paris as the leading centre of modern art in the world.
+To help achieve this you have announced that artists could be certain that if they pay the entry fee whatever they send would be exhibited.
+However, you have just been called to an emergency board meeting as an artist called Richard Mutt has submitted this-a urinal turned 90 degrees with the title Fountain.
+It is signed 'R. Mutt, 1917'. - (CLICK) This is a photograph of the original urinal, which is now lost. - You now have to decide whether to exhibit the work.
 What do you think?
+Is it worth exhibiting?
+Is it a joke?
+Is it obscene?
 Is it a work of art?
+The entry fee has been paid but maybe it is just a joke.
+Remember though that you promised to